 Try not to let this get you too stressed.
 Remember that this part of adoption is nerve-wracking for everyone.
 Here are a few tidbits of insight to help you prepare for your first meeting.

 You are looking to make a connection with the potential adoptive parents, so it is important to be yourself.
 They are just as nervous as you because they are also trying to make a good first impression.
 They are not there to judge you, they are there to get to know you and to show you that they are trustworthy.
 The more open and calm you can try to be, hopefully the more open and calm they will be.
 This sets a better tone for getting to know each other.
 Remember that this will be a lifelong commitment on everyone’s part, so you are really seeking a genuine connection.
 If you don’t feel it, don’t worry.
-You will know when you met the right match.
+You will know when you met the right connection.

 Choose a Setting